jcwomack/jcwomack/README.md

 ## :wave: Hello world :earth_africa:

 I'm James C. Womack.
 As a [Research Software Engineer (RSE)](https://society-rse.org/), I develop robust software to solve research problems.
-My academic background is in computational chemistry with a focus on developing software and methods for simulating molecules and materials at the quantum level.
+My academic background is in computational chemistry and my current focus is developing software and methods for simulating molecules and materials at the quantum level.

 ### :wrench: Currently working on
-Developing code for accurate, efficient, and simple to set-up first-principles molecular dynamics simulations using [Entos Qcore](https://www.entos.ai/) an efficient, modern quantum chemistry package (written in C++17 with TBB parallelism)
+Developing code for accurate, efficient, and simple to set-up first-principles molecular dynamics simulations using [Entos Qcore](https://www.entos.ai/), a modern quantum chemistry package written in C++17 with TBB parallelism

 ### :gear: Projects I have worked on
 * [ONETEP](https://onetep.org/), a package for performing large-scale quantum chemistry calculations with linear-scaling computational cost (Fortran 2003, MPI+OpenMP)